Asian sheephead wrasse: Human interactions

 The sheephead wrasse gained media attention when the sex change was caught on camera by the BBC Earth crew while filming in the waters near Sado Island, Japan.
 In 2017, it was shown on the Blue Planet II episode "One Ocean".

 According to Great Big Story, Japanese diver Hiroyuki Arakawa had a 30-year relationship with an Asian sheephead wrasse, which he named "Yuriko", in Japan's Tateyama Bay, where he was the caretaker for an underwater Shinto shrine.
-He called Yuriko by hitting a bell on the underwater shrine.
+He would call Yuriko by hitting a bell on the underwater shrine.

 In Japan, this species is considered edible, and it is valued for its sweet, shellfish-like taste.

 Conservation status

 The Asian sheephead wrasse is vulnerable to anthropogenic impacts and has suffered declines; direct ones include overfishing (and unsustainable fishing practices such as bottom trawling), pollution and habitat loss and degradation, but there are many other indirect anthropogenic factors.
 Despite this, the IUCN lists this fish as Data Deficient, which means that it views the proper conservation status of this species to be undetermined due to a lack of data.